by-jp/www.byjp.me/content/notes/twitter/11671525828/index.md

 - imported
 - from-twitter
 ---
-Working hard on a project that might actually be useful to others\!
+Working hard on a project that might actually be useful to others!
 O_O\
 Hopefully done tomorrow…